sebastyijan-fi/assignment3/README.md

 Write unit tests /

 Push your code to a Git repository and share the link

+To run: mvn test